 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and executive officers and each person who owns more than ten percent of a registered class of our equity securities (collectively, "Reporting Persons") to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and our other equity securities.
 Reporting Persons are required by SEC regulation to furnish us with copies of all Section 16(a) forms that they file.
-Based solely on the Company's review of the copies of the forms received by it during the fiscal year ended October 31, 2012 and written representations that no other reports were required, the Company believes that each person who, at any time during such fiscal year, was a director, officer or beneficial owner of more than ten percent of the Company's common stock complied with all Section 16(a) filing requirements during such fiscal year, except: (i) Roni A. Appel, as a director of the Company, filed a late Form 4 on February 28, 2013 to report a transaction that occurred on March 1, 2012; (iii) Dr. Thomas McKearn, as a director of the Company, filed a late Form 4 on February 28, 2013 to report a transaction that occurred on March 1, 2012; (iii) Dr. James Patton, as a director of the Company, filed a late Form 4 on February 28, 2013 to report a transaction that occurred on March 1, 2012; (iii) Dr. James Patton, as a director of the Company, filed a late Form 4 on February 28, 2013 to report a transaction that occurred on March 1, 2012; and (iv) Dr. James Patton, as a director of the Company, filed a late Form 4 on February 28, 2013 to report a transaction that occurred on March 1, 2012; and (iv) Dr. James Patton, as a director of the Company, filed a late Form 4 on February 28, 2013 to report a transaction that occurred on March 1, 2012; and (av) Dr. James Patton, as a director of the Company, filed a late Form 4 on February 28, 2013 to report a transaction that occurred on March 1, 2012; and (av) Dr. James Patton, as
+Based solely on the Company's review of the copies of the forms received by it during the fiscal year ended October 31, 2012 and written representations that no other reports were required, the Company believes that each person who, at any time during such fiscal year, was a director, officer or beneficial owner of more than ten percent of the Company's common stock complied with all Section 16(a) filing requirements during such fiscal year, except: (i) Roni A. Appel, as a director of the Company, filed a late Form 4 on February 28, 2013 to report a transaction that occurred on March 1, 2012; (ii) Dr. Thomas McKearn, as a director of the Company, filed a late Form 4 on February 28, 2013 to report a transaction that occurred on March 1, 2012; and (iv) Dr. James Patton, as a director of the Company, filed a late Form 4 on February 28, 2013 to report a transaction that occurred on March 1, 2012; and (iv) Dr. James Patton, as a director of the Company, filed a late Form 4 on February 28, 2013 to report transactions that occurred on March 1, 2012; and (iv) Dr. James Patton, as a director of the Company, filed a late Form 4 on February 28, 2013 to report transactions that occurred on March 1, 2012 and August 2, 2012.